-A PhD programme in The Netherlands takes 4 years of independent research, supervised by a professor.
-Most PhD candidates in the Netherlands are not students but employees of the university.
-As PhD student you get the opportunity to contribute to the development of knowledge in your subject.
+A PhD programme at HIMS takes 4 years of independent research, supervised by a professor.
+Most PhD candidates in the Netherlands are employees of the university.
+As a PhD student, you contribute to the development of knowledge in your field of expertise.
 The programme is concluded by a thesis (dissertation) and/or a series of articles in scientific journals.

 The Dutch PhD trajectory includes courses taught within the framework of national research schools.
 These are collaborative research and PhD training institutions in specific domains.
-HIMS participates in two of them:
+HIMS participates in two of these:

 Holland Research School of Molecular Chemistry (HRSMC)